red-machine-games/raw-markdown-documentation/docs/api/tickets.md

 ## Confirming tickets

-Recipient can confirm ticket as an act of positive reaction - sender will find out about it.
+The recipient can confirm the ticket as an act of positive reaction - the sender will find out about it.
 Ticket disappears from listings.
-Use `ticket ID` to refer and 4 methods to interact, depends on receiver id(human ID or one of social IDs)
+Use `ticket ID` to refer and 4 methods to interact, depends on receiver id(human ID or one of the social IDs)
 ```javascript
 /* Skipping GbaseApi init */